ev0clu/next-blog/README.md

 - Allow user to register, log in and log out
 - Only logged in users have rights to write comments
 - Only users with admin rights can create a new post
+- User with admin rights can remove/update posts and comments
+- User without admin rigths can remove/update comments which have written by himself/herself
+- Posts and comments update date has shown
 - Next.js used for CSR and SSR
 - MongoDB used to store users, posts and comments informations
 - Prisma ORM is used